 Exploration and mining risks.
 The business of exploration for minerals and mining involves a high degree of risk.
 Few properties that are explored are ultimately developed into producing mines.
 Unusual or unexpected formations, formation pressures, fires, power outages, labour disruptions, flooding, caveins, landslides and the inability to obtain suitable or adequate machinery, equipment or labour are other risks involved in the conduct of exploration programs.
 The Company from time to time increases its internal exploration and operating expertise with due advice from consultants and others as required.
-The economics of developing gold and other mineral properties is affected by many factors, including the cost of operations, variation of the grade of ore mined and fluctuations in the price of any mineral properties, nor any known bodies of commercial ore.
+The economics of developing gold and other mineral properties is affected by many factors, including the cost of operations, variation of the grade of ore mined and fluctuations in the price of any minerals produced.
+There are no underground or surface plants or equipment on the Company's mineral properties, nor any known bodies of commercial ore.
 Programs conducted on the Company's mineral property would be an exploratory search for ore.